Kairum-Labs/should/README.md

 ### Map Operations

 - `ContainKey(t, map, key)` - Check if map contains a specific key
+- `NotContainKey(t, map, key)` - Check if map does not contain a specific key
 - `ContainValue(t, map, value)` - Check if map contains a specific value
+- `NotContainValue(t, map, value)` - Check if map does not contain a specific value

 ### Panic Handling